-Since 2004, for provincial tax purposes, Quebec limits the deductibility of investment expenses incurred by an individual or trust to the amount of investment income earned during the year.
+Since 2004, for provincial tax purposes, Quebec has limited the deductibility of investment expenses incurred by an individual or trust to the amount of investment income earned during the year.
 The limitation on the deductibility of investment expenses applies to those expenses incurred to earn income from property, other than rental income.
-Investment expenses incurred to earn active income, such as income from a business or income from the rental of an asset, are not impacted.
+Investment expenses incurred to earn active income, such as income from a business or income from the rental of an asset, aren’t impacted.

 Types of investment expenses

 The investment expenses included in calculating the limit on the deductibility of investment expenses will be all the expenditures incurred to earn income from property, other than rental income, and will include, in particular, the following investment expenses that would otherwise be considered in calculating the cumulative net investment loss were it not for this limitation:

 - stock or securities custody expenses